-To guard against unpleasant surprises, make it more costly for your partner to break their promises!
+To avoid unpleasant surprises, make it more expensive for the supplier to abandon its commitments!

-- They force your partner to make tradeoffs in your favour in the event of unforeseen difficulties when executing the contract
+- Inducing arbitration in your favour from the supplier in the event of unforeseen difficulties in performing the service.

-The ultimate best practice in procurement negotiations is to plan times—often just an instant—for assessing whether the contract is being executed correctly.
+The ultimate best practice in procurement negotiations is to set aside time — and often forums — to assess how well the contract is going.